chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-- In fact, if we want to select the maximum instead of the minimum in BubbleSort, a better choice of the definition of $i$ is the end index of the unsorted subarray, which is the **Index-Based** definition.
+- In fact, if we want to select the maximum instead of the minimum in BubbleSort, a better choice of the definition of $i$ is *the end index of the unsorted subarray*, which uses the **Index-Based** definition.
 In this case we can iterate from $n-1$ to $0$, leading to a much cleaner and easier code.
 - We better define the loop index as something directly connected to what changes from iteration to iteration

 ```java